Dallas Buyers Club

 Matthew McConaughey plays Ron Woodruff, the man whose life is the inspiration for this story.
 At the beginning of the movie, Ron is a hooker-loving, rodeo-hustling, gay-dissing, drug-addled man.
 A workplace accident sends him to a nearby hospital where he gets his HIV diagnosis.
 Ron seems to go through all five stages theorized by the famous Kubler-Ross model of grief; his denial, anger, bargaining, depression, and acceptance are all on display.

 Ron learns that the hospital has been chosen for a clinical trial of an experimental drug, AZT.
 He fails to convince Jennifer Garner’s Dr Eve character to guarantee access to the drug, so he bribes an orderly.
-Ron later returns to the hospital as a patient following a coke/dope relapse.
-He meets Jared Leto’s transgender Rayon character, who reveals that he is undergoing the trial and is sharing his dosage with a friend to ensure they both get AZT, not just a placebo.
+Ron later returns as a patient following a coke/dope relapse.
+He meets Jared Leto’s transgender Rayon character, who reveals that he is undergoing the trial and is sharing his dosage with a friend to ensure that they both get AZT, not just a placebo.

 The club grows until The Man, ie the FDA, tries to shut them down.
 The rest of the movie is Ron and Rayon dealing with drug relapses, supply restrictions, cash shortages, and governmental intervention.
-Ron becomes friends with Dr Eve, who questions the efficacy of AZT until she is fired.
+Ron becomes friends with Dr Eve, who challenges the efficacy of AZT until she is fired.
 Rayon sells his life-insurance policy and gives the proceeds to Ron; Rayon later dies of complications in the hospital.

 The epilogue describes his fate and the outcome of the AZT trial.

 Matthew McConaughey is captivating to watch, gaunt appearance and all.
-The movie would’ve been excellent with a different actor in this role, but McConaughey deserves credit.
+The movie would’ve been excellent with a different actor in this role, but he deserves credit.
 His on-screen sidekick does well, too; I remember Jared Leto’s performance being hyped up by Tony Kornheiser during the 2014 Oscar season, but Leto is surprisingly understated in his role as the foil.
 Jennifer Garner is less impressive as Dr Eve, mainly because her character arc is trite.

-Ron reacting to the government official noting that Ron’s list of so-called patients happen to be Dallas Cowboys (circa 1987-88).
+- Funniest Scene: Ron reacting to the government official noting that Ron’s list of so-called patients happen to be Dallas Cowboys (circa 1987-88).

-Ron gathering his hidden cash and personal effects from his barred trailer home and driving away.
+- Saddest Scene: Ron gathering his hidden cash and personal effects from his barred trailer home and driving away.

 I would’ve liked to have met the real Ron Woodruff.
-I know that Rayon is a fictional character, but I’ve been listening to the T.Rex songs “Life is Strange” and “Main Man” non-stop for the past week.
+I know that Rayon is a fictional character, but I’ve been listening to the TRex songs “Life is Strange” and “Main Man” non-stop for the past week.